 a-na-plas-to-lo-gy: The art and science of restoring a malformed or absent part of the human body through artificial means.
 An anaplastologist makes prosthetic devices.
 The art and science of the design and fabrication of lifelike restorative prostheses such as finger, hand, nose, face. -Medicinenet.com.
 2012 o-cu-lar-is-try: The general field of ocular prosthetics, specifically all aspects of the custom fitting and fabrication of artificial eyes. -Dictionary of Terms for Ocularistry.
 1994

 Janet C Chao, BCO, CCA.
-Founder of PAL
+OWNER of PAL

 While many talented individuals exist within these fields, it is extremely difficult for anaplastologists and ocularists to implement new ideas.
 Due to the relatively small population they serve, large entities with robust resources are rarely interested in making an investment to improve this field.
 Most anaplastologists and ocularists lack the support of an academic institution or a hospital and must rely on themselves for professional advancement.

 When the number of patients who enter the clinic directly correlates to the clinic's income, there is a desire for the clinician to focus his/her time on routinely seeing patients.
 Education, research, and making advancements are often placed on hold when there is no additional source of funding.
 At PAL, we make a special effort to prioritize these aspects.
 From 2014-2017, PAL was an extracurricular entity through which Janet taught medical art workshops locally and did custom projects for clients to support her own continued education.